HsiangHung/Machine_Learning_Note/Generative_AI/Large_language_model/RAG/README.md

 ### Use Case

-Alice, has learned that her son’s school will have early dismissal on Wednesdays for the rest of the year.
+Alice has learned that her son’s school will have early dismissal on Wednesdays for the rest of the year.
 She wants to know if she can take vacation in half-day increments and if she has enough vacation to finish the year.

 To craft its response, the LLM first pulls data from Alice’s HR files to find out how much vacation she gets as a longtime employee, and how many days she has left for the year.
 It also searches the company’s policies to verify that her vacation can be taken in half-days.
 These facts are injected into Alice’s initial query and passed to the LLM, which generates a concise, personalized answer.
 A chatbot delivers the response, with links to its sources.